CertainLach/jrsonnet/README.md

 Official benchmark results are available [in this gist](https://gist.github.com/CertainLach/5770d7ad4836066f8e0bd91e823e451b) which may get updated sometimes.
 It shows tests against Golang, C++ and Scala implementations showing the best performance in all cases.

 You can generate this report via provided nix flake

-## TO-DO list

-- [ ] Create docker container for easier benchmarking and/or benchmark in CI
-- [ ] Implement and utilize mutable strings, arrays and objects instead of COWing when possible